aoles/shinyURL/README.md

 ## Use

-1. Add to 'server.R' and 'ui.R'
+1. Add to 'server.R'

         library('shinyURL')

+    and inside the `shinyServer` function the following line

+        shinyURL(session)

+    where `session` is the argument passed to the server function.

-2. Add the textfield for the URL to 'ui.R'
+2. Add the textfield containing the URL to 'ui.R'

-        textInput(".url", "", value = "")

-3. To 'server.R' add the following

-        init = initFromURL(session, self = init, encode = encode)

-        encode = encodeShinyURL(session)

-    Note that you need to provide a self reference and a reference to the 'encodeShinyURL' object in the call to 'initFromURL'.
+        textInput(".url")